micmejia/bible-dump/NKJV/Acts/Acts 8.md

 Therefore those who were scattered went everywhere preaching the word.

 ###### 5
-Then Philip went down to [^a]the city of Samaria and preached Christ to them.
+Then Philip went down to the city of Samaria and preached Christ to them.

 ###### 6
 And the multitudes with one accord heeded the things spoken by Philip, hearing and seeing the miracles which he did.